DavidHe1127/birds-supply-server/README.md

 ## Bird Supply Server

-A platform that connects bird lovers and suppliers together.
+A platform that connects parrot lovers and suppliers together.

 ### Prerequisites